microchip-pic-avr-examples/pic18f56q24-getting-started-with-mvio-mplab-mcc/README.md

 <br />
 **a.** Connecting an external DC power supply to the VDDIO2 pin and GND.
 <br />
-**b.** Using Curiosity Nano, use VBUS as power supply, simply by connecting a wire between VBUS and VDDIO2.
+**b.** Using Curiosity Nano, use V<sub>BUS</sub> as power supply, simply by connecting a wire between V<sub>BUS</sub> and VDDIO2.

-The program than converts the reading into the actual voltage and sends it over USART, every 500ms.
+The program converts the reading into voltage, and sends it to USART every 500 ms.

 ## 3.1 Setup

 <br><img src="images/ADC-CONFIG.png">

   - Basic Mode
   - Right Alignment
   - Positive Input Channel: VDDIO2_by_10
   - Clock Source: ADCRC

 <br><img src="images/uart2_plib_config.png">

  - UART dependency: UART 2

 <br><img src="images/uart2_config.png">

-  - Enable Redirect to Printf is enabled for only one UART driver is checked.
+  - Enable Redirect to Printf is enabled for only one UART driver.

 |Pin                       | Configuration      |